mzazon/awesome-cloud-projects/aws/orchestrating-global-event-replication/orchestrating-global-event-replication.md

    echo "✅ Lambda functions deployed to all regions"
    ```

-   The Lambda functions are now deployed across all regions with identical business logic but region-specific processing capabilities.
+   The Lambda functions are now deployed across all regions with identical business logic but region-specific processing capabilities using the updated Python 3.12 runtime.
 Each function can handle events locally while maintaining visibility into which region processed each event.
 This distributed processing model ensures low latency and high availability for event-driven workloads.

-> **Warning**: Ensure IAM roles are created before deploying Lambda functions, as the functions will fail to deploy without proper execution roles.

-3. **Create Cross-Region Event Rules**:
+5. **Create Cross-Region Event Rules**:

    EventBridge rules define which events should be processed and where they should be routed based on event patterns.
 The primary region rule includes cross-region replication logic to ensure critical events are distributed to all regions for processing and backup.
 Secondary and tertiary region rules focus on local processing, creating an efficient hybrid approach that balances replication needs with processing efficiency.